Get your FREE OEE Definitive Guide NOW. We have seen the aftermath of OEE & OEE Calculations failure many times and know how to avoid it.

 The rate this principle is executed, determines the rate of improvement and bottom-line benefit.

-It is important therefore to focus resources on this principle.
+Therefore, it is important to focus resources on this principle.
 Remember, much of today’s firefighting will have common root causes that will not go away until they are solved permanently.
 This is a useful focal point to coach into the management team.

 Before any fixes can be applied, they must first find ‘the problems with the greatest impact’.
 This is where we connect issues related to assets, labour and materials to a hard cash value on the bottom-line.

-Losses will be found through a process of gap analysis.
+As a result, losses will be found through a process of gap analysis.
 The gap being the difference between optimum performance and current performance.
-In this guide we will focus on OEE and Efficiency.
+In this guide we will focus on OEE Calculations.
 For completeness Yield and Labour Efficiency must not be forgotten; here the principles of gap analysis are the same.

 Need an OEE Measurement System?